 Call your doctor or nurse right away if you have any of these symptoms:

-- Fever of 100.5 F (38 C) or above
+- Fever of 100.5 F (38 C) or higher

-- Easy bruising or bleeding
+- Easy bleeding or bruising

 - Wheezing or trouble breathing